jlmelville/sneer/docs/gradients.md

   \right)
 $$

 Also familiar.

+## Derivation of Some Force Constants

 I think we all deserve a long lie down now.
-But before we do, for the sake of completeness, let's see if we can get the force constants ($k_{ij}$) out for the slightly more complicated NeRV and JSE cost functions.
+But before we do, for the sake of completeness, let's see if we can get the force constants ($k_{ij}$) out for the slightly more complicated NeRV and JSE cost functions, as well as some methods where the authors didn't write out the gradients.
 The gradients are pretty obvious once you have $k_{ij}$, but aren't as compact as the SNE ones, so we'll stop at $k_{ij}$.

-### NeRV force constant
+### NeRV Force Constant

 NeRV mixes two divergences, the "forward" KL divergence and the "reverse" KL divergence, with the degree of mixing controlled by the $\lambda$ parameter: